 So, it’s Friday night, and you have discovered a plumbing problem in your home.
 Or, it’s the night before Thanksgiving, and you’ve just stepped into a puddle on the floor.
 Or maybe it’s 8 pm, and your water heater stopped working.
 These things never seem to happen on a Monday afternoon, do they?
-You might be wondering if you should call an emergency plumber, or wait it out until the weekend or holiday is over.
+You might be wondering if you should call an emergency plumber or wait it out until the weekend or the holiday is over.
 Every homeowner has their definition of a plumbing emergency, and that’s okay.
 We all have a different tolerance level when it comes to a plumbing issue.

 Sewage is pouring backward out of your drains.
-If there’s a clog in your drainage system, sewage might back up into a toilet or even bathtub.
-Even if you clean up the initial mess, that clog is still there, and you need to use the toilets, sinks, shower, dishwasher, and washing machine are off-limits.
+If your sewer main is clogged, and sewage is backing up into a toilet or even bathtub.
+You need to call for an emergency plumber because a clogged sewer line means your toilets, sinks, shower, dishwasher, and washing machine are off-limits.
 A backed-up sewer line is a health hazard as well.
-Call an emergency plumber so that we can snake your drains, remove the clog, and save you from a weekend of sewage horrors!
+Call an emergency plumbing technician so that they can snake or hydro-jet your drains and save you from a weekend of sewage horrors!